zzou21/ECBCData2024/README.md

 * _standardizedwords.json_: The 2023 Data+ Ethical Consumption Before Capitalism team built this list.
 This is a list of unstandardized word spellings paired with their standardized spelling.
 This file is used during text cleaning.
 * _StoreEmbedding.py_: performs embedding for the words in documents and stores the embedding of all tokens except special tokens

-## Bias Identification: this is the most important folder of the Bias Axis Projection workflow.
+## Bias Identification:
+This is the most important folder of the Bias Axis Projection workflow.
 * _Bias_Identification_Base.py_: digitize the bias axes, and project a particular keyword on a set of bias axes predetermined via close reading; compute this for all files in a particular folder.
 * _BiasList_Interface.ipynb_: an interface that updates a set of categorized words.
 * _Project_All_Words.py_: attempts to project all words of a document onto a particular bias axis and use the median of all projections to represent the entire text; did not end up using but this could be a meaningful breakthrough to study.